Ganymede-Bio/website-docusaurus/docs/nodes/File/Powerpoint_Write.md

 displayed_sidebar: nodeSidebar
 ---

-Parse table data and writes Powerpoint to storage bucket Retrieves one or more tables from Ganymede data lake, processes via user-defined function, and writes powerpoint output to Ganymede cloud storage.
+Parses table data and writes Powerpoint output to storage.

+Retrieves one or more tables from Ganymede data lake, processes via user-defined function, and writes powerpoint output to Ganymede cloud storage.